vuejs/v2.vuejs.org/src/v2/guide/installation.md

 ### Standalone vs. Runtime-only Build

-There are two builds available, the standalone build and the runtime-only build.
-The difference being that the former includes the **template compiler** and the latter does not.
+There are two builds available:

-The template compiler is responsible for compiling Vue template strings into pure JavaScript render functions.
+- `vue.common.js` - the standalone build - includes the template compiler and supports the `template` option. **It also relies on the presence of browser APIs so you cannot use it for server-side rendering.** The template compiler is responsible for compiling Vue template strings into pure JavaScript render functions.
 If you want to use the `template` option, then you need the compiler.

-- The standalone build includes the compiler and supports the `template` option. **It also relies on the presence of browser APIs so you cannot use it for server-side rendering.**
+The `Vuex` store requires the standalone build as well.

-- The runtime-only build does not include the template compiler, and does not support the `template` option.
-You can only use the `render` option when using the runtime-only build, but it works with single-file components, because single-file components' templates are pre-compiled into `render` functions during the build step.
+- `vue.js` - the runtime-only build - does not include the template compiler, and does not support the `template` option.
+You can use the `render` option when using the runtime-only build, but it only works with single-file components, because single-file components' templates are pre-compiled into `render` functions during the build step.
 The runtime-only build is roughly 30% lighter-weight than the standalone build, weighing only {{ro_gz_size}}kb min+gzip.

 By default, the NPM package exports the **runtime-only** build.
 To use the standalone build, add the following alias to your Webpack config: